grafana/loki/docs/sources/operations/loki-canary/_index.md

 ```
   -addr string
-    	The Loki server URL:Port, e.g. loki:3100.
+    	The read target of Loki server URL:Port, e.g. loki:3100.
 Loki address can also be set using the environment variable LOKI_ADDRESS.
   -buckets int
     	Number of buckets in the response_latency histogram (default 10)
   -ca-file string